Microscopic theory of spin Seebeck effect in antiferromagnets: Model

-where we neglect the more-than two magnon terms.
+where we neglect the terms corresponding to more than two magnons.
 The angle $\phi_{\wn}$ is used in the Bogoliubov transformation and is determined by

-This representation of the spin is very essential to compute the spin current of the SSE.
+These representations of the spins are very essential to compute the spin current of the SSE.

-We show some typical magnon bands of the N\'eel state in Figs.~\ref{FIG:MagnonDispersion-AFHeisenberg}(a) and \ref{FIG:MagnonDispersion-AFHeisenberg}(b).
-In the N\'eel phase, two spin-wave modes have opposite spin polarizations (angular momentum).
+We show some typical magnon bands of the N\'eel state in Figs.~\ref{FIG:MagnonDispersion-AFHeisenberg}(a) and (b).
+In the N\'eel phase, two spin-wave modes have opposite spin polarizations (angular momenta).
 Since the $\alpha$-mode magnon has the down-spin polarization and the $\beta$-mode one has the up-spin polarization, as the field increases, $\varepsilon^{(\textrm{N})}_{\alpha}\qty(\wn)$ increases while $\varepsilon^{(\textrm{N})}_{\beta}\qty(\wn)$ decreases.
-At the zero field case of $B=0$, the two modes are degenerated.
-The N\'eel phase spontaneously breaks one-cite translation symmetry, while the SU(2) spin rotation symmetry is also spontaneously broken at $B=D=0$.
+In the zero field case $B=0$, the two modes are degenerate.
+The N\'eel phase spontaneously breaks one-cite translation symmetry, whereas the SU(2) spin-rotation symmetry is also spontaneously broken at $B=D=0$.
 In the latter case, the two spin-wave excitations become gapless, which correspond to the Nambu-Goldstone modes.